 3. Species Pluralism

 Biologists offer various definitions of the term ‘species’ (Claridge, Dawah, and Wilson 1997).
 Biologists call these different definitions ‘species concepts.’
+Consider three of these concepts.
 The Biological Species Concept defines a species as a group of organisms that can successfully interbreed and produce fertile offspring.
-The Phylogenetic Species Concept (which itself has multiple versions) defines a species as a group of organisms bound by a unique ancestry.
+The Phylogenetic Species Concept (which has multiple versions) defines a species as a group of organisms bound by a unique ancestry.
 The Ecological Species Concept defines a species as a group of organisms that share a distinct ecological niche.
 These species concepts are just three among over a dozen prominent species concepts in the biological literature.

 3.1 Varieties of Pluralism